-Iranians Are A Peaceful People
+The Iranians Are A Peaceful People

 Modern Iran is the extant incarnation of a three thousand year old culture.
-Before 1935, it was known as Persia; an ancient civilization with a rich historical pervasion.
-After numerous Greek, Roman, Mongol, and Ottoman invasions, the Iranians established the Safavid Empire in 1501, and have remained independent ever since.
+Before 1935, it was known as Persia – an ancient civilization with a rich history.
+After numerous Greek, Roman, Mongol, and Ottoman invasions of Persia, the Iranian people established the Safavid Empire in 1501 and have remained independent ever since.

 Interference in Iranian Politics

-The Shah had been trying to break ties with Britain and Russia by giving valuable construction contracts to German, Italian and French engineers.
-When WW2 broke out, this strategy backfired, as Iran was seen as too close to the axis powers.
-The Shah was forced to abdicate, and the country was conquered to secure Iran’s oil infrastructure and supply lines.
+The Shah had been trying to break ties with Britain and Russia by giving valuable construction contracts to German, Italian, and French engineers.
+When WW2 broke out, this strategy backfired because Iran was seen as too close to Germany.
+The Shah was forced to abdicate and the country was conquered to secure Iran’s oil infrastructure and supply lines.
 The Shah’s son, Pavlavi, was instated as a puppet ruler.

 How Did America Become Involved?

 It took 50 years for the U.S. government to acknowledge their role in a coup that deposed a democratic government and installed a ruthless dictatorship.
-To this day, America has never apologized for destroying the will of a nation.
+However, to this day, America has never apologized for destroying the democratic will of a nation.

-The Iranian Revolution
+The Iranian Revolution and the Hostage Crisis

 The Iran-Iraq War

 A bloody and desperate war ensued.
-Despite Hussein’s early advances that used chemical weapons to kill thousands of Iranian soldiers and civilians, Iraqi troops were pushed back by the Iranian military.
+Despite Hussein’s early advances, which utilized chemical weapons to kill thousands of Iranian soldiers and civilians, Iraqi troops were pushed back by the Iranian military.
 Saddam Hussein was forced to agree peace with Iran in 1988.

 Despite America’s best efforts, the Iranian government remains an Islamic theocracy under the control of the current Supreme Leader, Ali Khamenei.
-Khamenei was previously the elected President of Iran (1981-1989), and is supported by the Iranian people.
+Khamenei had previously been elected President of Iran (1981-1989), demonstrating some democratic support from the Iranian people.

-Since WW2, America has contributed directly or indirectly to the deaths of millions of Iranians.
-By deposing a democratic government in Iran, America subjected the population to a ruthless dictator who murdered and tortured thousands.
-By refusing to hand over Shah Pavlavi, America denied the Iranian people justice.
-By supplying Saddam Hussein with weaponry and blocking U.N. attempts to curb Saddam’s use of chemical weapons, America contributed to the deaths of millions of Iranians.
+Since WW2, the United States has contributed directly or indirectly to the deaths of millions of Iranians.
+By destroying democracy in Iran, they subjected the population to a ruthless dictator who murdered thousands.
+By refusing to hand over the Shah, America denied the Iranian people justice.
+By supplying Saddam Hussein with weaponry and blocking condemnation of his chemical weapon use, America contributed to the deaths of millions of Iranians.

 So, why does Iran hate America?
-It’s not for the pseudo-religious reasons popularized by the government-sanctioned American media.
-The hatred comes from a history of America blocking the rights and freedoms of the Iranian people, and subjecting them to death and destruction.
+It is not for the pseudo-religious reasons popularized by American media.
+The distrust comes from a history of America blocking the rights and freedoms of the Iranian people and subjecting them to death and destruction.